-Helen Mirren and Nicol Williamson were initially reluctant to work with each other.
-They'd been in a disastrous production of "Macbeth," and were not on speaking terms.
-John Boorman cast them because their natural animosity would be perfect.
+Dame Helen Mirren and Nicol Williamson were initially reluctant to work with each other.
+They'd been in a disastrous production of "Macbeth", and were not on speaking terms.
+Writer, Producer, and Director John Boorman cast them because their natural animosity would be perfect.
 According to Mirren, she and Williamson "wound up becoming very good friends" during filming.

-The initial fight scene had to be filmed 3 times.
-It was filmed at night, and all of the film came out underexposed the first 2 times due to a fault in the exposure meter.
+The initial fight scene had to be filmed three times.
+It was filmed at night, and all of the film came out underexposed the first two times, due to a fault in the exposure meter.
 The cameraman had a nervous breakdown over the issue and quit.

-All of the armor used in the film was hand made out of aluminium, primarily by British armorer Terry English.
+All of the armor used in the movie was hand made out of aluminium, primarily by British armorer Terry English.
 English custom-fit the suits of armor for the principal characters, but kept the overall style the same for members of different groups, especially prominent in the nearly "uniform" armor of the Knights of the Round Table.
-English can be seen in the film during the tourney scenes; he is the blacksmith who looks up at Arthur (Nigel Terry) when the future king is chasing a thief and stops to contemplate filching a sword from the armorers' tent.
+English can be seen in the movie during the tournament scenes.
+He is the blacksmith who looks up at Arthur (Nigel Terry) when the future King is chasing a thief and stops to contemplate filching a sword from the armorers' tent.

 The Charm of Making spoken by Merlin and Morgana, is an attempt at Old Irish that translates to: "Serpent's breath, charm of death and life, thy omen of making."
 The phonetic rendering, as spoken in the movie, is: /ana:l nathrakh, u:rth va:s bethud, dokhje:l djenve:/.
 In Irish, the phrase is: 'Anáil nathrach, ortha bháis bheatha, do thuar dhéanamh', which is pronounced similarly, but not exactly as in the movie.

-John Boorman had planned a film adaptation of the Merlin legend as early as 1969.
+John Boorman had planned a movie adaptation of the Merlin legend as early as 1969.
 United Artists rejected his concept, offering him The Lord of the Rings instead.
-When that fell through, he went back to this film.
+When that fell through, he went back to this movie.

-The fight between Arthur and Lancelot was filmed on the Powerscourt estate.
-The battle scenes in Sir Laurence Olivier's film version of Henry V (1944) were also filmed there due to wartime restrictions in England.
+The fight between King Arthur and Sir Lancelot was filmed on the Powerscourt estate.
+The battle scenes in Sir Laurence Olivier's Henry V (1944) were also filmed there due to wartime restrictions in England.